barryclark/barryclark.co-jekyll-theme/thankyou.md

 permalink: /thankyou/
 ---

-# Great!
-Now click the confirmation link in the email you just received

-You'll be added to the list as soon as you've done this.
+## Great!
+Click the confirmation link in the email you just received and you'll be added to the list.

-Thanks!
+Thanks,
 Barry